PulpFest

 When will the next PulpFest take place?

-PulpFest 2024 is scheduled for Thursday, August 1, through Sunday, August 1, 2024, at the DoubleTree by Hilton Hotel Pittsburgh – Cranberry in Mars, Pennsylvania.
-Be sure to bookmark pulpfest.com to stay informed about our plans for our 52nd summertime popular culture convention.
+PulpFest 2025 is scheduled for Thursday, August 7, through Sunday, August 10, 2025, at the DoubleTree by Hilton Hotel Pittsburgh – Cranberry in Mars, Pennsylvania.
+Be sure to bookmark pulpfest.com to stay informed about our plans for our 53rd summertime popular culture convention.

-Is that a comic book?
+What’s a pulp?
+Is it a comic book?

-Not at all.
-It’s a pulp magazine.
-Pulp magazines got their name from the cheap paper on which they were printed.
 Frank A. Munsey pioneered the format in 1896 with The Argosy.
 About a decade later, other publishers began to release their own pulp fiction magazines and the industry began to pick up steam, providing one of the primary forms of entertainment during the first half of the twentieth century.

 After World War II, the demand for pulp magazines waned as a more convenient form of cheap entertainment took hold – paperbacks.
 These were often just as “pulpy,” since they were often written by many of the same authors.
 In the fifties, television became the favored form of escapism and the surviving pulps ceased publication.
 Fiction magazines continued to be published but in new formats, including digest magazines.